Home Guides and Articles

 Chimney Pipe Buying Guide

-Many stove owners from years past may be surprised to know that stove pipe is never permitted to go through a ceiling or a wall, no matter how much clearance you can create.
-Therefore, it is never safe to use only stove pipe for venting.
+Many previous stove owners may be surprised to learn that stove pipes are never permitted to go through a ceiling or a wall, no matter how much clearance you can create.
+Therefore, using only a stove pipe for venting is never safe.
 This is simply a matter of the way these pipes are engineered.

-If used outside, stove pipe will be unable to maintain high flue temperatures, causing potential creosote buildup and increased risk of a chimney fire.
-Class A chimney pipe requires only two inches of clearance to combustibles because it is made to handle the highest temperatures for exhaust.
-This is why you must convert from stove pipe to class A chimney pipe when venting your wood burning stove.
+If used outside, stove pipes cannot maintain high flue temperatures, causing potential creosote buildup and an increased risk of a chimney fire.
+Class A chimney pipes, on the other hand, require only two inches of clearance to combustibles due to handling the highest exhaust temperatures.
+This is why you must convert from stove pipe to Class A chimney pipe when venting your wood-burning stove.

 How To Install Stove Pipe Into Chimney

-There are a couple of different ways to make the conversion from a wood stove pipe to a chimney pipe for proper venting.
-These include through-the-ceiling or through-the-wall venting methods.
-Each installation calls for different components, depending on the transition point between the stove pipe and Class A chimney pipe.
+There are several ways to convert a wood stove pipe to a chimney pipe for proper venting, including through-the-ceiling or through-the-wall venting methods.
+Each installation requires different components depending on the transition point between the stove and Class A chimney pipes.

 Chimney Pipe Buying Guide

 Through-the-ceiling — For venting systems that run vertically through a ceiling, you must have a ceiling support box or round ceiling support piece to use as your transition point from the stove pipe to the Class A chimney pipe.
-The stove pipe will connect to the bottom, and the Class A chimney pipe will attach to the other side, either running through the ceiling support box itself or an attic insulation shield (in the case of round ceiling support).
-From here, chimney pipe will pass through a pitched roof by use of roof flashing, or it can be built into a framed wooden chase, which must be topped off with a fabricated chase top flashing.
+The stove pipe will connect to the bottom, and the Class A chimney pipe will attach to the other side, running through the ceiling support box or an attic insulation shield (in the case of round ceiling support).
+From here, the chimney pipe will pass through a pitched roof using roof flashing, or it can be built into a framed wooden chase, which must be topped off with a fabricated chase top flashing.

 Chimney Pipe Buying Guide

-Through-the-wall — For venting systems that run horizontally through a wall, you must have a thimble.
-A thimble is designed to allow Class A chimney pipe to pass through the wall, run into the room where your appliance is installed, and then connect to the stove pipe.
+Through-the-wall —Venting systems that run horizontally through a wall require a thimble.
+A thimble allows Class A chimney pipe to pass through the wall, run into the room where your appliance is installed, and then connect to the stove pipe.
 Depending on what kind of stove pipe you use, the Class A chimney pipe must come into the room six inches (for connecting to double-wall stove pipe) or 18 inches (for connecting to single-wall stove pipe).

 Chimney Pipe Buying Guide

-Some older wood burning stoves are rear vent models.
-These models require the use of a tee for cleanout purposes at the flue collar.
+Some older wood-burning stoves are rear vent models.
+These models require a tee at the flue collar for cleanout purposes.
 Like top-vent models, they require a minimum of 12 inches of vertical rise before directing the vent pipe horizontally.
 Please see your owner's manual for more details.
+Many manufacturers recommend Duravent stove pipe

 There is one main difference between wood-burning and direct-vent stoves.
-Some direct-vent stoves are rear-vent models and able to vent horizontally from the flue collar to the wall.
-Other direct-vent stoves are "slant-back" models, meaning the flue collar is positioned at a 45-degree angle on the unit, allowing some versatility for vertical or horizontal venting without having to use a 90-degree elbow.
-For more information on venting direct-vent stoves, please see the section on direct-vent pipe.
+Some direct-vent stoves are rear-vent models that can vent horizontally from the flue collar to the wall.
+Other direct-vent stoves are "slant-back" models, meaning the flue collar is positioned at a 45-degree angle on the unit, allowing some versatility for vertical or horizontal venting without using a 90-degree elbow.
+For more information on venting direct-vent stoves, please see the section on direct-vent pipes.

 What is Type B Gas Pipe?

-Type B gas pipe, also called "B-Vent" or "Natural Vent," is prefabricated, double-wall metal pipe used to vent gas appliances listed for use with Type B gas vent.
-Type B pipe is becoming less prevalent for venting hearth products, but many furnaces and water heaters still use it.
+Type B gas pipe, also called "B-Vent" or "Natural Vent," is a prefabricated, double-wall metal pipe used to vent gas appliances listed for use with Type B gas vents.
+Although Type B pipe is becoming less prevalent for venting hearth products, many furnaces and water heaters still use it.

 Chimney Pipe Buying Guide

-The biggest reason for the declining use of Type B vent pipes for hearth products is their lack of efficiency, especially compared to direct vent and vent-free units.
-However, there is still a market for B-Vent piping for fireplaces because of its economic viability, which makes it particularly appealing for contractors and builders.
-Another advantage of Type B is that it is not typically susceptible to excessive draft problems, due in part to the draft hood that draws in excess air to moderate strong draft.
-Most B-Vent pipe has a one-inch clearance to combustibles.
+The biggest reason for the declining use of Type B vent pipes for hearth products is their efficiency, especially compared to direct vent and vent-free units.
+However, there is still a market for B-vent piping for fireplaces because of its economic viability, which makes it particularly appealing for contractors and builders.
+Another advantage of Type B is that it is not typically susceptible to excessive draft problems, partly due to the draft hood that draws in excess air to moderate a strong draft.
+Most B-vent pipe has a one-inch clearance to combustibles.

-Type B pipe is never suitable to be used with wood-burning or coal-burning appliances.
-Also, it should never be used as a free-standing exhaust pipe for high-temperature venting.
+Type B pipe is never suitable for use with wood-burning or coal-burning appliances.
+It should also never be a free-standing exhaust pipe for high-temperature venting.

 What is Pellet Vent Pipe?

 Pellet vent pipe is used to vent pellet-burning or corn-burning stoves.
-These pipes are smaller in diameter than any other vent pipe, usually with a diameter of 3 or 4 inches.
-Double wall pellet pipe requires a 1-inch clearance to combustibles.
-And unlike stove pipe, pellet vent pipe does not require Class A chimney pipe for installation.
+Usually three or 4-inch in diameter, these pipes are smaller in diameter than any other vent pipe.
+A double-wall pellet pipe requires a 1-inch clearance for combustibles.
+Unlike stove pipe, pellet vent pipe does not require Class A chimney pipe for installation.

 In other words, you are not required to convert pellet vent pipe to Class A chimney pipe when passing through a wall or a ceiling.
 Pellet pipe is used all the way from the pellet-burning or corn-burning appliance to the termination point.

-Similar to direct-vent systems, pellet venting can be terminated either vertically or horizontally.
+Like direct-vent systems, pellet venting can be terminated vertically or horizontally.
 If terminating horizontally, the cap must be at least 6 inches from the outer wall of your home.
-If terminating vertically, the cap must be at least 12 inches above the roof.
+The cap must be at least 12 inches above the roof if terminating vertically.

 Chimney Pipe Buying Guide

-If you are venting for a pellet-burning insert, however, your appliance will require a flex pipe to bypass the smoke shelf.
-At this point you would be able to convert to rigid chimney or pellet vent pipe with an adaptor.
+However, if you are venting for a pellet-burning insert, your appliance will require a flex pipe to bypass the smoke shelf.
+At this point, you can convert to a rigid chimney or pellet vent pipe with an adaptor.
+DuraVent pellet stove pipe is one of the most common brands.

 Types of Chimney Termination Caps